dotnet/csharplang/proposals/init.md

 fields.

 **Resolution**
-LDM agrees this proposal is sound but overal the scenario felt disjoint from properties.
+LDM agrees this proposal is sound but overall the scenario felt disjoint from properties.
 The decision was to proceed only with `init` properties for now.
 This has a suitable level of flexibility as an `init` property can mutate a `readonly` field on the declaring type of the property.
 This will be